12 patents in this list

 Beijing Xiaomi Mobile Software Co., Ltd., 2019

 Skateboard control method that allows intuitive turning and sliding without leaning by fixing the deck to the axle and using sensors.
 The method involves sequentially placing pressure sensors on the skateboard deck in the width direction.
 The skateboard turns based on the pressure difference between the left and right sensor groups.
-If left sensor pressure exceeds right by a threshold, it turns left.
-If right exceeds left, it turns right.
+If the left sensor pressure exceeds the right by a threshold, it turns left.
+If the right exceeds left, it turns right.
 This allows turning without leaning.
 Other functions like speed and braking are based on sensor pressure differences.
 The fixed deck prevents sliding when sensors have low pressure.

 US20190366193A1-patent-drawing